hedygithub/MachineLearning/index.md

     ![](images/model_selection_process.png)

     - Note: Training error is our empirical risk and the test set error is our approximation of expected risk.
-    - Note: The validation loss metric **does not** have to be the same as the training loss.
-Sometimes the loss metric for an application (i.e., AUC for validation) is not easy to directly minimize.
-Insteat we use other metric in training (i.e., logistic loss instead)
     - Note (for training part): Empirical risk minimization (ERM) is a principle in statistical learning theory which defines a family of learning algorithms and is used to give theoretical bounds on their performance.
 The core idea is that we cannot know exactly how well an algorithm will work in practice (the true "risk") because we don't know the true distribution of data that the algorithm will work on, but we can instead measure its performance on a known set of training data (the "empirical" risk).
     - Note (for validation part): Rules to Choose Hyper-Parameter in Validation Set:
         - Max / Min (validation loss metric)